 GeneCards Summary for NUMA1 Gene

 NUMA1 (Nuclear Mitotic Apparatus Protein 1) is a Protein Coding gene.
-Diseases associated with NUMA1 include leukemia, acute promyelocytic.
-Among its related pathways are Cell Cycle, Mitotic and Cell Cycle, Mitotic.
-GO annotations related to this gene include structural molecule activity.
+Diseases associated with NUMA1 include acute promyelocytic leukemia numa/rara type and leukemia, acute promyelocytic, somatic.
+Among its related pathways are Regulation of PLK1 Activity at G2/M Transition and Cell Cycle, Mitotic.
+GO annotations related to this gene include nucleotide binding and microtubule binding.

 UniProtKB/Swiss-Prot for NUMA1 Gene

 Highly abundant component of the nuclear matrix where it may serve a non-mitotic structural role, occupies the majority if the nuclear volume.
 Required for maintenance and establishment of the mitotic spindle poles, functionning as a tether linking bulk microtubules of the spindle to centrosomes.
 May be involved in coordination of the alignment of the mitotic spindle to the cellular polarity axis, which is a prerequisite for asymmetric cell divisions.